coast-framework/coast/docs/Database.md

 make db/drop
 make db/migrate
 make db/rollback
-coast gen migration
 ```

 Those all do what you think they do.
-Except that last one, we'll get to that later.

 ## `make db/create`